Critique of Traditional Practices for Maternal and Newborn Care among Turkish Postpartum Women

 Traditional practices in Turkey do not recognize such supplements as they do not know the bodily health requirements during pregnancy.
 In fact, when an expectant mother experiences cravings for some foods, it is the traditional practice that the food must be provided for her and must be procured by relatives.
 While desires are harmless and a result of hormonal changes due to pregnancy, to them, the belief was purely linked to nutrition issues.
 They believe that the cravings could predict the sex of the baby, where if sweet foods are consumed the mother will give birth to a boy, and sour foods result in a girl (Chythra et al., 2014).
 This is scientifically incorrect as sex determination is purely a genetic issue since sex chromosomes determine gender.

 Pouring lead over the infant’s head to prevent them from being bad-eyed and also covering their faces with yellow fabric to keep neonatal jaundice away are harmful traditional practices and are detrimental to newborns.
-The latter result in delayed diagnosis of physiological jaundice if any.
-These remain mare widespread superstitions in Turkey that are scientifically unfounded.
+The latter results in delayed diagnosis of physiological jaundice if any.
+These remain very widespread superstitions in Turkey that are scientifically unfounded.
 The health fraternity should advise the community to foster positive cultural practices and shun harmful ones (Chythra et al., 2014).

 In conclusion, Turkey has recently attained a good trend geared toward decreasing maternal and newborn mortality.
 The achievements have been realized through streamlined and improved healthcare policies.
 Causes of neonatal deaths can all be through appropriate intervention during pregnancy, birth, and after birth.
 Hospital deliveries, as opposed to home deliveries, promotion of fundamental postpartum care, and efficient antenatal and postnatal practices, have played a significant role in the decline.

 As the study has shown, educational activities have been found to increase awareness of the kind of harm these traditional practices pose to mothers.
 Firstly, healthcare providers should keenly pay attention to the less educated and older ones.
 Focusing on those living in rural areas first should be the priority.
 In urban centers, the usage of traditional practices is less likely.
 Employing means of raising public awareness about dangerous conventional methods should be the ultimate goal.
-By using trusted people from their communities and the use of media improvement in maternal and newborn care will be noted.
+Using trusted people from their communities and media improvement in maternal and newborn care will be noted.
 Shedding some light on the less educated and older women residing in rural areas will be of high essence because they are more likely to engage in the practices.

 Giving serious attention to this critical issue is unavoidable.
 Through continually educating the communities on the importance of hospital deliveries, proper breastfeeding practices, and care of postpartum mothers and their newborns will bridge the gap.